COVID vaccine may cause allergic reaction | DW | 11.12.2020

 Tens of thousands of people may still get the new vaccine in the coming days

-Both those NHS staff members had existing allergy conditions.
-But both recovered soon after receiving the vaccine, said Stephen Powis, National Medical Director for NHS England, at a UK parliamentary committee hearing.
+Both of those NHS staff members had existing allergy conditions, and both recovered soon after receiving the vaccine, said Stephen Powis, National Medical Director for NHS England, at a UK parliamentary committee hearing.

 Life-threatening reaction

-People with existing allergies are being advised to be careful, however, especially if they have in the past experienced an anaphylactic shock.
+People with existing allergies are being advised to be careful, however, especially if they experienced an anaphylactic shock in the past.

 That's what scientists call a significant allergic reaction to food, medicines or vaccines.

-An anaphylactic shock is a serious bodily reaction that can be life-threatening.
-It is the strongest known form of allergic reactions.
+Anaphylactic shock is a serious bodily reaction that can be life-threatening.
+It is the strongest known form of an allergic reaction and considered an absolute medical emergency.

 In most cases, at least two organ systems react in the body: First, airways and the skin.
 Sometimes the gastro-intestinal-system reacts, and in many cases the cardiovascular system reacts.

-Those sorts of reactions can come on very suddenly, and a patient's condition can worsen quickly.
+Those sorts of reactions can come on very suddenly and a patient's condition can quickly deteriorate.

 An anaphylactic shock is considered an absolute medical emergency.